128 Circle

 128 Circle is a Singaporean television series on Channel 5.
-It's the first multilingual drama TV series produced by Mediacorp.
+It is the first multilingual drama TV series produced by Weiyu Films Pte Ltd for Mediacorp.
+The series started airing on October 7, 2019.

 Story

 The series tells the story of food vendors at 128 Circle food centre and their customers.
 They come from various ethnic backgrounds and reflect Singapore's passion for food.